AMReX-Codes/amrex/Docs/sphinx/source/AMReX_Profiling_Tools.rst

   AMREX_ENABLE_TINY_PROFILE = ON
   AMREX_ENABLE_BASE_PROFILE = OFF

-Then at the end of the run, a summary of exclusive and inclusive function times will be written to stdout.
 Note that if you set ``PROFILE = TRUE``  (or ``AMREX_ENABLE_BASE_PROFILE = ON``) then this will override the ``TINY_PROFILE`` flag and tiny profiling will be disabled.

+At the end of the run, a summary of exclusive and inclusive function times will be written to stdout.
+This output includes the minimum and maximum (over processes) time spent in each routine as well as the average and the maximum percentage of total run time.
+See :ref:`sec:sample:tiny` for sample output.

 Full Profiling
 --------------